Table of contents

 - 10. Check your Mac for malware

-How to Fix a Slow Mac
+How to fix a slow Mac

 For many Mac users, paying a premium for an Apple devices is worth it for many reasons.
 In fact, Macs are often known to have great security features, outlive their non-Mac counterparts, and remain lightning-fast even afters years of use.
 For this reason, it can be quite bothersome when your Mac is slow.